BRIDGE MUSIC - BRINGING GREAT JAZZ TO EDINBURGH & GLASGOW

 Glasgow Art Club, 185 Bath Street (at Blythswood St), Glasgow G2 4HU

 Phone 0141 248 5210

-We have previously used the main Gallery space for our gigs here, but from June 2013 this space is closed for a long-term major refurb.
-Performances now take place in the front dining room of this historic building, laid out informally for the events, with plenty of cabaret-style tables and chairs, and there's a small bar just off.
-There is always an art exhibition on the walls too, have a look round!
-The acoustics are very warm, and we only use a very small amount of sound reinforcement to balance the overall group sound.
+These are staged in the main Gallery space, with its wonderful baronial style wall panelling and large wooden carved fireplaces at each end.
+There are plenty of cabaret-style tables and chairs around the room (and some comfy leather sofas!), and there's a small bar just off.
+There is always an art exhibition on the walls too, by both GAC Members and visiting/guest artists.
+Tour the room during the break, and have a good look round - most is for sale!
+The acoustics are very warm in this magnificent room, and we only use a very small amount of PA reinforcement to balance the overall group sound.
 Nice vibe!
 At these gigs, bands typically play two one-hour sets starting 8.15pm, ending 10.45pm approx.

 Major thanks go to Creative Scotland for making these events possible!

 Contact Bridge Music: info (at) bridgejazz (dot) co (dot) uk